-In short, the end of mainstream maintenance means…
+In short, the end of mainstream maintenance for SAP Business One means…

 - No patches, no corrections, no new functionality from SAP.

 - Dedicated internal resources and budget are required for standard maintenance.

 - OR third-party consultants are required to handle the maintenance activities, which can often be an expensive undertaking with hourly rates.